In production

 Christian Bonke & Marianne Lentz

 Christian Bonke took part in LIM | Less is More in 2023 for the development of his first fiction feature film, “Hercules Falling”, a psychological drama.
-The shooting of the film will start in April 2024, starring Dar Salim.
+The shooting of the film took place in the Summer 2024, starring Dar Salim.

 Synopsis